Saturday, February 2, 2013

 1 female gutted with hunting knife

-1 male legs smashed with sledgehammers, ran over with truck
+1 male had his legs smashed with sledgehammers, ran over with truck

 1 male buried up to his neck, head shredder through corn thresher